pantheon-systems/documentation/source/content/wordpress-cron.md

 Depending on what service you use, you may have the ability to set up multiple jobs at different times.
 Creating a single job that calls your site's `wp-cron.php` script every 15 minutes is all you should need.
 WP-Cron will take care of the rest.
 If you create new schedules that need to be run more often than once every 15 minutes, you will need to adjust your job accordingly.

-It's important that you do not add a value to the `doing_wp_cron` query variable; it must be empty for the cron to work properly.
+It's important that you do not add a value to the `doing_wp_cron` query variable; it must be empty for the Cron to work correctly.

 ### Using Your Own Server

 If you administer your own server, you can use the Cron service to make a call to the `wp-cron.php` script.
 You will have to learn how to properly set up a Cron job and use something like `wget` or `curl` to fetch a web page.
 Unless you take special precautions, it is not any safer to use your own server vs. a web-based Cron service; however, it does give you more control.

-### Security

 ### WordPress Cron Plugins